amoshoo/amoshoo.github.io/index.md

 ### ACKNOWLODGEMENT
 <p>
-  I would like sincerely appreciate the template provided by <a href="https://github.com/eliottvincent/bay">GitHub</a> and the correction from CHATGPT, they saved a lot of time for me!
+  I would like sincerely appreciate the template provided by <a href="https://github.com/eliottvincent/bay">GitHub</a> and the correction from Chatgpt, they saved a lot of time for me!
 </p>